top of page

 Musical Theater & Voice Class -

 Musical Theater students will need a folder or binder to put sheet music and/or scripts into.
-Students ages 9+ will also need a writing ustensil to take notes.
+All students will be responible for printing their own scripts.
+Students ages 7+ will also need a writing ustensil to take notes.

 17883479851587444.jpg